fusioncharts/dev_centre_docs/getting-started/react-native/working-with-events-using-react-native.md

 ---
 title: Bind Event Listener | FusionCharts
-description: This article talks about the Events using React.
+description: This article talks about the Events using React Native.
 heading: Bind Event Listener
 ---